cerse/cerse.github.io/CerseMeetingHandBook.md

 * Slack channel - you will have to join the [UK RSE](https://docs.google.com/forms/d/e/1FAIpQLSc9LqOWGwA1xDvSgy81eimcb9s0cNBFso0zv0_HoZz16G1M5w/viewform?c=0&w=1) slack and then join the `#edinburgh` channel.

 ## Process

+### Venue requirements

+A good venue should have:

+* Capacity for up to around 50 people (registrations vary depending on time, day and location)
+* RSEs tend to carry laptops around so have an adequate power sockets
+* Have sufficient space or areas where break-out groups can interact without affecting the other breakout groups
+* Have a projector at the front with a screen or other equipment that allows content to be projected

+The venue should be available for around two hours.

 ### Before the event
 This starts from the premise that a suitable venue has been booked for this event.